plalwani/sat_solver/README.md

 A satifiability solver using DPLL framework immplemented using C++.

+Usage:
+use the included make file to compile the code
+# make
+Run the sat solver
+# ./myrun <in_file> <out_file> X Y
+where X and Y are binary toggles(1: ON, 0: OFF) for Watched Variables and Conflict Driven Learning respectively.

 Terminology:

 SAT : Given a boolean formula find a variable assignment such that the formula evaluates to 1 or prove that no such assignment exists.